alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 3. Select the `Out to AAD - User Join` rule.
   - Click "Disable".
   - Click "Edit".
-  - In the "Edit Reserved Rule Confirmation" dialog box click "OK"
+  - In the "Edit Reserved Rule Confirmation" dialog box click `Yes`
 4. In the editing view set `precedence` to 1.
   - Select "Transformations" from the sidebar and locate the rule with its "Target Attribute" set to "usageLocation"
     - Change the "FlowType" column from "Expression" to "Direct"
-    - On the "Source" column click drop-down and choose "c" attribute
+    - On the "Source" column click the drop-down menu and select `c`
     - Click "Save" (in the "Warning" dialog box click "OK")
 5. You will now see a cloned version of the `Out to AAD - User Join`.
   - Delete the original.